Bayesian Causal Forests & the 2022 ACIC Data Challenge: Scalability and Sensitivity

-In words, Equation \eqref{eq:eq1} roughly states that conditional on covariates, the outcome trend before year 3 is identical between the treated and the untreated groups.
-This additional structure implied by the assumptions from the Data Challenge is the basis for our modeling assumption in Section~\ref{sec:estimation} that eventually allows us to utilize a faster version of BCF.
+In words, Equation \eqref{eq:eq1} roughly states that conditional on covariates, the average pre-treatment trend in outcomes is identical between the treated and the untreated groups.
+The additional structure implied by these assumptions forms the basis for an additional modeling assumption that eventually allows us to deploy BCF.